infrahq/infra/docs/secrets.md

     clientSecret: file:/var/secrets/okta-client-secret.txt
 ```

-**file** is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom handler which , like so:
+**file** is built-in and does not need to be declared, but if you do want to declare the configuration for it, you could use this to create a custom handler, like so:

 ```yaml
 secrets: